sap-tutorials/Tutorials/tutorials/appgyver-display-information/appgyver-display-information.md

-### Test
+### Run the app
 Your app is now complete.

-It enables you to scan a barcode of a food item and retrieve the product name and calorific information per 100g.
+It enables you to scan a barcode of a food item and retrieve the product name and calorific information.

 1. Open the SAP Build Apps preview app, and select your app to preview.